dev-hoehle/znixv2-panel-edit-edit/README.md

 - Then copy and paste db.sql into SQL import tab on phpmyadmin
 - Change https://github.com/anditv21/znixv2-panel-edit-edit/blob/main/app/core/Database#L5#L8 to your database credentials
 - Rename https://github.com/anditv21/znixv2-panel-edit-edit/blob/main/app/core/Database to Database.php
+- Put your Loader in the main directory of the panel. (x.exe)